 This article will focus on surgery for obesity.
 Nonsurgical weight loss is reviewed separately.
-(See "Patient information: Weight loss treatments (Beyond the Basics)".)
+(See "Patient education: Weight loss treatments (Beyond the Basics)".)
 More detailed information about surgical weight loss is available by subscription.
 (See "Bariatric operations for management of obesity: Indications and preoperative preparation".)

 SHOULD I HAVE SURGERY TO LOSE WEIGHT?